 f.)
-Alderwood has a problem and the develope: Sid Simon, will have to repair it.
+Alderwood has a problem and the develope

+Sid Simon, will have to repair it.

 g.)
-Bellwood Guardrail is a safety issue and will need to be repaired at some point, but why do it now when the sewer project may des our repair work.
-A better idea might be to p a lower speed limit and repair the guardrail after the sewer work is completed.
+Bellwood Guardrail is a safety issue and will need to be repaired at some pojnt, but why do it now when the sewer project may desour repair work.
+A better idea might be to palower speed limit and repair the guardrail after the sewer work is completed.

 h.)
-The Village parking lot is wet and muddy good portion of the year and many people, on and off Council have talked about surfacing There has also come up the issue of safety a any impact of the ADA.
+The Village parking lot is wet and muddy good portion of the year and many people, on and off Council have talked about surfacing.
+There has also come up the issue of safety as any impact of the ADA.
 The position of this uncertain.
-We need to discuss this at Counci and have a vote on what to do.
-Any action, i any, should be spread over 2-3 years in orde: to spread the cost over several year's.
+We need to discuss this at Council and have a vote on what to do.
+Any action, is any, should be spread over 2-3 years in order to spread the cost over several year's.